 If you have done everything but nothing seems to work, then do not be afraid to ask for help.
 Experts will always be willing to lend you a helping hand.

-If you ever see the WslRegisterDistribution Failed with Error: 0x80370114, you already know what to do.
-Perform basic troubleshooting methods first: Enable the Windows Subsystem for Linux feature via PowerShell or through the Turn Windows Features On or Off option.
-If that doesn’t work, you can continue trying other fixes, including unblocking the Hyper-V Host Compute Service, restarting the Lxss Manager service, launching the WSL tool from the Microsoft Store, updating the tool via the Command Prompt, reinstalling the WSL application, and resetting Windows.
+In case you encounter this issue, try basic troubleshooting: activate the Windows Subsystem for Linux via PowerShell or Windows Features.
+If unsuccessful, other fixes include unblocking the Hyper-V Host Compute Service, restarting the Lxss Manager, launching WSL from Microsoft Store, updating the tool via Command Prompt, reinstalling WSL, or resetting Windows.